Recipes

 On this pull-out window, you can also:

 View the recipe logs, using the Log icon .
 This shows detailed record of all successful and failed execution of recipe runs.
 You can view full logs clicking the Logs option to open the logs page in a new browser tab.
-On this page, click View Full Log to view all logs.
+On this page, you can select View Full Log to access complete logs.
+Additionally, you can export the logs as a text file by using the kebab menu.

 View the recipe details, using the View option.
 This takes you to the respective recipe page.